 Deyonne holds a Bachelor of Science degree in Elementary Education with an Early Childhood Endorsement from the University of Wyoming and a Masters of Science degree in K-12 Science Education from Walden University.

-Rebekah M. Kang is a 6th-12th grade Special Education teacher at UCLA Community School, a kindergarten through 12th-grade public school in Los Angeles, California.
-UCLA Community School's design started with a social justice vision to prepare all students to succeed in college, have meaningful careers, and participate in our democracy.
+Rebekah is the Assistant Principal and one of the founding teachers of the RFK UCLA Community School, a kindergarten through 12th-grade public school in Los Angeles, California.
+Rebekah is the LA Teacher-Powered Network Lead leading the effort to support, strengthen, and create more teacher-powered schools in Los Angeles.
+She is a National Board Certified Teacher, a UCLA Writing Project Fellow, and a School Leadership Fellow for UCLA Center for Community Schooling.
+Previously, Rebekah was a 6th-12th grade Special Education teacher at UCLA Community School.
+UCLA Community School’s design started with a social justice vision to prepare all students to succeed in college, have meaningful careers, and participate in our democracy.

 Liz Seubert is an experienced, project-based learning (PBL) advisor and member of a teacher-powered school staff.
 She is also an innovator in the field of student-centered learning.
 As one of three founding staff members of Wildlands School, Liz has led many expeditionary learning trips with students and has developed community-based learning and service connections.
 She has been a project-based teacher since 2005.